Allied Health Department

 Program Mission Statement The mission of Yavapai College Allied Health is to provide quality education that will develop competent, caring, holistic and ethical practitioners who value lifelong learning and adapt to continuous changes in the health care system.

 Interested in a career in Allied Health?
-Attend a free workshop on the Prescott Campus, Summer 2014 schedule coming soon - no registration required!
+Attend a free workshop on the Prescott Campus, Summer 2014 Allied Health Workshop schedule no registration required!

 Arizona Area Health Education Center